kgsws/kgdoom/manual/readme.md

 - `__invulnerable`
   - This mobj can't be hurt.
   - Used by invunlerability sphere in doom.
+- `__noTarget`
+  - This mobj can't be targetted by internal enemy AI.
+  - This mobj won't be set as new `target` when used as source of damage.
 - `__wallBounce`
   - Used on projectiles.
 Projectile will bounce off walls.
 - `__mobjBounce`